 I’m off having fun with my family this week, so I’m welcoming Jessie from Vanderbilt Wife today.
+(Note: Jessie is no longer blogging at Vanderbilt Wife.)

 Hi, I’m Jessie.
 And I am a slob.
 It’s good to have somewhere to confess that, isn’t it?
 Unfortunately, my husband is a slob, too, which makes it extra hard to keep a tight ship around here.
 Add a 60-year-old, bug-infested house on top of that … and we’ve got problems.
 Right here in Scenic City.